 The winning bidder will be responsible for downloading the SocialVPN code, getting it to compile, making the modifications, testing, and delivering a working solution.
 This is a small project and we expect that the winner will do all coding and QA needed to complete this project with minimal input from us.

-We have opportunities for ongoing work (C#, mostly [url removed, login to view]), so please keep this in mind when bidding.
+We have opportunities for ongoing work (C#, mostly ASP.NET), so please keep this in mind when bidding.
 We have a track record of repeat projects for successful outsourced partners.

 Good luck in bidding and Thank You for your consideration of this project.